Philadelphia names street after Joe Frazier

-PHILADELPHIA (WPVI) --The city of Philadelphia is honoring boxing legend Smokin' Joe Frazier by naming a street after him.
+PHILADELPHIA (WPVI) --The city of Philadelphia honored boxing legend Smokin' Joe Frazier by naming a street after him.

-Frazier's family and legendary local boxer Bernard Hopkins are expected to attend a special renaming ceremony Wednesday afternoon.
+Frazier's family and legendary boxer Larry Holmes. who hails from Easton attended a special renaming ceremony Wednesday afternoon.

-Glenwood Avenue in North Philadelphia will now be Joe Frazier Boulevard.
+Glenwood Avenue in North Philadelphia will now be Smokin" Joe Frazier Boulevard.

 Frazier hailed from Philadelphia, going on to become a hall of fame boxer who won Olympic gold in 1964.